The name of the book we will learn from today is “Give and Take”, written by Adam Grant.

-Dormant ties are people you used to know well or often see, but with whom you have since fallen out of contact.
-Just like the weak ties, dormant ties, while you were out of touch, have been exposed to new ideas, perspectives, and opportunities .
+Dormant ties are people you used to know well or often see but with whom you have since fallen out of contact.
+Like the weak ties, dormant ties, while you were out of touch, have been exposed to new ideas, perspectives, and opportunities.

-For example, teachers’ beliefs that their students are bloomers beget high expectations for their success, resulting in supportive behaviors that boost the students’ confidence and enhance their learning and development.
+For example, teachers’ beliefs that their students are bloomers beget high expectations for their success, resulting in supportive behaviours that boost the students’ confidence and enhance their learning and development.

 However, takers tend to hold relatively low expectations for the potential of their peers and subordinates.
-On the other hand, matchers are better equipped to inspire self-fulfilling prophecies.
-When people demonstrate high potential, they go out of their way to support, encourage, and develop them .
+On the other hand, matches are better equipped to inspire self-fulfilling prophecies.
+When people demonstrate high potential, they go out of their way to support, encourage, and develop them.

 Givers don’t wait for signs of potential.
 Instead, they tend to be trusting and optimistic about other people’s intentions, inclined to see the potential in everyone.
 They view people as bloomers, investing much of their time encouraging and developing people to achieve this potential, even if these investments sometimes pay off.

 We all use our influence skills whether we want to convince others to buy our products, accept our ideas, or invest in us.
 The best influence involves dominance (others see us as strong, powerful, and authoritative) and prestige (others respect and admire us).
 Takers are naturally only attracted to gaining dominance, striving to be superior to others, and extracting as much value as possible.